 Chuen is Monkey

-Eb is Human, the Long Good Road, or Grass
+Eb is Good Road (or Human, Grass, the Long Good Road)

 Ix is Jaguar

 Caban is Earthmover (or Earthquake)

 Ahau is Flower (or Sun, Lord)